 The MSPP provides our executive officers the right to defer the receipt of their annual incentive compensation payment earned under the MICP and up to 25% of their base salary.
 If, and to the extent that, an executive officer defers any portion of his or her MICP payment or base salary, an account is established for his or her benefit under the MSPP and credited with RSUs equal in number to the number of shares of the Company's stock which could have been purchased using the amount of the MICP payment or base salary which was deferred.
-The price used to determine the number of RSUs credited to an executive officer's account for MICP deferral is the 200-day closing average price per share of the Company's stock determined one day prior to the date in which the compensation was earned and deferred.
-The Company's use of a 200-day closing average price for valuing RSUs is intended to eliminate the effect of short-term market fluctuations on the number of RSUs awarded under our MSPP.
+The price used to determine the number of RSUs credited to an executive officer's account for MICP deferral is the 200-day closing average price per share of the Company's use of a 200-day closing average price for valuing RSUs is intended to eliminate the effect of short-term market fluctuations on the number of RSUs awarded under our MSPP.
 The price used to determine the number of RSUs credited to an executive officer's account for salary deferral is the calendar quarter closing average price per share of the Company's stock determined as of the end of the applicable calendar quarter.